-We do currently have a handful of cattle on the property, and we have a herd of yak on another property that we planned to move onto this site when the cows are sold this summer.
+We previously had a handful of cattle on the property, and we have a herd of yak on another property that we planned to move onto this site, but would need someone competent to manage the herd.

 This land is a beautifully sloped south-facing property with over 70 acres of gorgeous fenced pasture and grazing space and nearly 30 acres of old-growth forest with incredible diversity.
 Wildlife are ever-present, enjoying 3 year-round springs and 4 ponds, and the entire piece is bordered by over 200 acres of BLM land (with no other public access), so there’s over 300 usable acres in total!

 Perched on the top of the mountain is the main house-a wonderful, spacious, newly remodeled 1680 sq. ft.
 2 bed/2 bath home, complete with new appliances, a wonderfully placed/centralized wood stove, and breathtaking three-hundred sixty degree views.
 There is a large 75′ x 100′ barn on site (and in great condition), as well as multiple outbuildings.
 Three partially-finished separate dwellings are on site for seasonal workers or communal living, as well as two large pads cleared for additional buildings, and we have the ability to move 10-15 additional cabins on site this year.
 The home is spring-fed with two large storage cisterns buried underground, and nearly 10,000 gallons of available rainwater storage (tanks on site), and plans to dig a well this year.
 The potential for this property is nothing short of mind-blowing, with 400′ of elevation change to help with nutrient and water flow, maximizing solar exposure, and even zip lines/recreation.
 Trails are being cut through the BLM land with goals to use the space for natural foraging classes, nature-walks, and seasonal grazing of livestock.